-The table below shows the minimum required work experience on job openings advertised online, as well as the experience level of potential candidates in the workforce system that are looking for jobs in Frederick County, MD on January 6, 2019 (Jobs De-duplication Level 2).20
+The table below shows the minimum level of education requested by employers on job openings advertised online, as well as the educational attainment of potential candidates in the workforce system that are looking for jobs in Frederick County, MD on November 30, 2020.
+There were 4286 job openings advertised online that did not specify a minimum education requirement (Jobs De-duplication Level 2).